arrickx/Neighborhood-Map/README.md

 # Neighborhood Map
-* This is my portfolio website that shows some of my hobbits and.
+* This is a single page application featuring a map of my neighborhood in Brooklyn New York.
+And also using Foursquare to provide you more information about that location.

 ## Getting Started